-2. If the hydraulic tilt option was purchased, connect the hydraulic tilt switch box harness to the connector on the multicoupler (see Fig. 48 above).
+2. Connect the hydraulic tilt switch box harness to the connector on the multicoupler (see Fig. 48 above).
 Route the switch box cable into the combine cab, taking care to keep the cable away from hot or moving parts.
-Secure the switch box in the cab with the provided suction
+Secure the switch box in the cab with the provided suction cup.